FAQ

 How do I update the firmware?

-How does the weather-based adjustment of irrigation work?
+How does weather-related irrigation adjustment actually work?

 How can I help OpenSprinkler support more languages?